-If you are homeless and 16 or 17 years old, please contact the Youth Homelessness Prevention Service on 01483 519198 and outside of office hours 01483 517898 or email firstname.lastname@example.org
+If you are homeless and 16 or 17 years old, please contact the Youth Homelessness Prevention Service on 01483 519198 or 01483 517898 if outside of office hours or email firstname.lastname@example.org

 What happens next

-Priority groups are:
+Priority need groups are:

 You may also be considered to be homeless if the Council considers you to be vulnerable as a result of the following;

 Being intentionally homeless does not necessarily mean that you wanted to be homeless.
-It includes failing to do something that has resulted in you losing your home or not getting another one.

-Yes, if MVDC is satisfied that:
+Yes, if the Council is satisfied that:

-If you disagree with MVDC's decision about your homelessness, you have a right to ask for a review.
-The request must be lodged, verbally or in writing, within 21 days of the date of the letter telling you about the MVDC's decision.
-There is a separate leaflet available to download 'Requesting a Review of Your Homelessness Decision', which describes the process in more detail.
+If you disagree with the Council's decision about your homelessness, you have a right to ask for a review.
+The request must be lodged, verbally or in writing, within 21 days of the date of the letter telling you about the Council's decision.
+There is a separate leaflet available 'Homelessness Review leaflet' (see 'Downloads'), which describes the process in more detail.
 Other areas of the homelessness stages detailed above also have review rights and these will be notified to you when they apply.